-The laryngeal functions are to regulate airflow, voice production, and prevent inhalation of food.
-If the intrinsic muscles and/or the nerve supply of the larynx are not normal laryngeal functions are compromised.
+The laryngeal functions are to regulate airflow, voice production and prevent inhalation of food.
+If the intrinsic muscles and/or the nerve supply of the larynx are not normal laryngeal function is not normal.

-The dorsal cricoarytenoide muscle abducts the arytenoid cartilages at each inspiration.
+The cricoarytenoideus dorsalis muscle abducts the arytenoid cartilages at each inspiration.
 The laryngeal recurrent nerve innervates this muscle.
-Central lesions or lesions to the laryngeal recurrent nerve or to the dorsal cricoarytenoide muscle result in laryngeal paralysis in dogs and cats.
+Lesions to the laryngeal recurrent nerve or to the cricoarytenoideus dorsalis muscle result in laryngeal paralysis in dogs and cats.
 Laryngeal paralysis can be unilateral or bilateral

 Congenital and acquired forms of laryngeal paralysis have been recognized in dogs and cats.

 Congenital laryngeal paralysis has been reported in Bouvier des Flandres, bull terrier, Dalmatian, Rottweiller and Huskies.
 Bouvier des Flandres and bull terrier have mostly been reported from Europe while the Dalmatian and Huskies from United States.
 Laryngeal paralysis has a hereditary transmission in Bouvier des Flandres with an autosomal dominant trait.
 Wallerian degeneration of the laryngeal recurrent nerves and abnormalities of the nucleus ambiguus are both present.
 Dogs with congenital laryngeal paralysis are clinical at an early age (before one year old) than dogs with acquired laryngeal paralysis.
-Usually dogs with congenital laryngeal paralysis have several neurological deficits like ataxia.

 The presenting signs are similar for the congenital and acquired forms.
 Progression of signs is often slow; months to years may pass before an animal develops severe respiratory distress.
 Early signs include change in voice, followed by gagging and coughing, especially during eating or drinking.
 Endurance decreases and laryngeal stridor (especially inspiratory) increases as the airway occlusion worsens.
-Episodes of severe difficulty breathing, cyanosis, or syncope occur in severely affected patients.
-Male dogs are approximately three times more affected than female.
-Laryngeal paralysis can be accompanied with various degrees of dysphagia, which significantly enhances the probability of aspiration pneumonia after surgical correction of the laryngeal paralysis.
+Episodes of severe dyspnea, cyanosis, or syncope occur in severely affected patients.
+Male dogs are approximately 3 times more affected than female.
+Laryngeal paralysis can be accompanied with various degrees of dysphagia which significantly enhances the probability of aspiration after surgical correction of the laryngeal paralysis.

 The physical examination of dogs with laryngeal paralysis is fairly unremarkable.
-Dogs have a difficulty breathing on inspiration that is not alleviated with open mouth breathing.
-Mild lateral compression of the larynx significantly increases inspiratory effort.
+Dogs have an inspiratory dyspnea that is not alleviated with open mouth breathing.
+Mild lateral compression of the larynx significantly increases inspiratory dyspnea.
 Referred upper airway sounds are present during auscultation of the thoracic cavity.
 Auscultation of the thoracic cavity and the lung field may reveal the presence of pneumonia in the cranial lung lobe due to aspiration.
 Palpation of the muscle mass may reveal skeletal muscle atrophy in cases of polyneuropathy.
 The tibial cranial muscle is very commonly atrophied in dogs with endocrine polyneuropathy.
-A complete neurological examination is required to evaluate the animal for a polyneuropathy.
+A complete neurologic examination is required to evaluate the animal for a polyneuropathy.

 Complete blood count and chemistry profile are usually within normal limits.
 Hypercholesterolemia, hyperlipidemia, and augmentation of liver enzymes activity are present on the chemistry profile for dogs with hypothyroidism.
 A thyroid profile with endogenous TSH and free T4 is then required to further define the diagnosis.
 Laryngeal paralysis has inconsistent correlation with hypothyroidism.

 It is necessary to perform a radiographic examination of the thoracic cavity for the evaluation of the lung parenchyma and the esophagus.
 Aspiration pneumonia is common finding pre-operatively in dogs with laryngeal paralysis.
 If aspiration pneumonia is present the surgical intervention should be delayed until the aspiration pneumonia resolved.
-Pulmonary edema is not uncommon in dogs with an acute exacerbation of their clinical signs.
-Pulmonary edema needs to be treated aggressively and the surgery for the laryngeal paralysis does not need to be delayed.
 Megaesophagus might be present in dogs with laryngeal paralysis especially if the paralysis is due to polyneuropathy or polymyopathy.
 Megaesophagus places the animal at more risk for aspiration pneumonia after surgery.
 Radiographic examination of the larynx is unremarkable.

 Animals are usually presented with acute cyanosis or collapse as a result of upper airway obstruction.
 Most animals in a cyanotic crisis precipitated by upper airway obstruction recover initially with medical therapy.
 Excitement or increase in the ambient temperature can trigger an acute onset of inspiratory dyspnea.
 Excitement or increase in the ambient temperature increases the respiratory rate, which results in trauma to the mucosa of the arytenoid cartilage.
 Inflammation and acute swelling of the mucosa of the arytenoid cartilages can exacerbate the chronic airway obstruction and induce an acute onset of inspiratory dyspnea.
 A vicious circle is then initiated.

 Corticosteroids are given intravenously (dexamethasone, 0.2 to 1.0 mg/kg BID) to reduce laryngeal inflammation and edema.
 At the same time, oxygen is administered by mask or oxygen cage to alleviate hypoxia.
-Hyperventilating hyperthermic animals (temperature > 1050 F) must be cooled with an alcohol or icewater bath.
+Hyperventilating hyperthermic animals (temperature > 105° F ) must be cooled with an alcohol or icewater bath.
 Sedation with acepromazine intravenously is indicated (0.1 mg/kg with a maximum dose of 3 mg) if the animal is still stressed.
 Fluid therapy is administered with caution, because some animals with severe upper respiratory tract obstruction develop pulmonary edema.
 Diuretics are indicated in these patients.
 If the patient condition is deteriorating, an emergency tracheostomy is recommended to bypass the upper airway.
-Temporary tracheostotomy increases the risk of complication nine time in the post-operative period.

 Laryngeal surgery is directed at removing or repositioning laryngeal cartilages that obstruct the rima glottidis.
-The surgical procedures commonly used to correct laryngeal paralysis are a unilateral arytenoid cartilage lateralization, aventricular cordectomy and partial arytenoidectomy via the oral or ventral laryngotomy approach, and a permanent tracheostomy.
-Arytenoid cartilage lateralization is getting the gold standard technique.
+The four currently recognized surgical procedures used to correct laryngeal paralysis are (1) unilateral or bilateral arytenoid cartilage lateralization, (2) ventricular cordectomy and partial arytenoidectomy via the oral or ventral laryngotomy approach, (3) modified castellated laryngofissure, and (4) permanent tracheostomy.
+Arytenoid cartilage lateralization is currently the most common surgical treatment.

 This procedure has been used successfully to treat laryngeal paralysis in cats and dogs.
 Arytenoid lateralization has been performed bilaterally or unilaterally.
 Unilateral arytenoid lateralization is sufficient to reduce clinical signs of laryngeal paralysis.
 A unilateral lateralization can be performed through a ventral or a lateral incision.
 It is our preference to perform lateralization through a lateral incision.

 The animal is positioned in lateral recumbency for a unilateral lateralization, and a skin incision is made over the larynx just ventral to the jugular groove.
 The sternohyoid muscle is retracted ventrally to expose the lateral aspect of the thyroid and cricoid cartilages.
 The larynx is rotated to expose the thyropharyngeal muscle, which is transected at the dorsocaudal edge of the thyroid cartilage.
 The wing of the thyroid cartilage is retracted laterally, and the cricothyroid junction may be incised.
 Incision of the cricothyroid joint gives a better exposure but it is not always needed.
 Its transection might reduce the diameter of the rima glottidis after arytenoid abduction.
 The cricoarytenoideus dorsalis muscle or the fibrous tissue left is dissected and transected.
-The joint capsule of cricoarytenoid articulation is partially opened with Metzembaum scissors.
-The opening oft joint capsule should be minimal to prevent excessive abduction while tightening the suture.
+The cricoarytenoid articulation is detached from caudal to cranial with Metzembaum scissors.
 The sesamoid band connecting the arytenoid cartilages dorsally is left intact.
 However, dorsal displacement of the arytenoid results and creates distortion of the rima glottidis.
 The disarticulated arytenoid cartilage is only attached to the vocal cord, aryepiglottic fold, and laryngeal mucosa.
 Invasion through the laryngeal mucosa is avoided.

 At the time of extubation it is important to observe per os the size of the laryngeal opening achieved to ensure that adequate abduction of the laryngeal cartilages has been obtained.
 Excessive abduction may lead to aspiration of food or fluid.